Kelly Hancock: Delivery of alcoholic beverages

-In 2019 Hancock co-sponsored a bill that was signed by governor Greg Abbott on June 12, 2019.
+In 2019, Hancock co-sponsored a bill that was signed by governor Greg Abbott on June 12, 2019.
 Dealing with the sale and delivery of alcoholic beverages to private citizens, this law allows food establishments to sell and deliver alcohol along with food deliveries.

 Texas Comptroller

 On June 19, 2025, Hancock suddenly resigned from the Texas Senate in order to become chief clerk of the Texas Comptroller of Public Accounts office.
 His appointment to the role meant he became acting comptroller when Glenn Hegar resigned on July 1 to become chancellor of the Texas A&M System.
-It also allowed Greg Abbott to skirt a state law which stipulates "Senators — even former ones — cannot be appointed to another position that requires Senate confirmation during their term."
+By taking the chief clerk position - which did not require Senate confirmation - it allowed Greg Abbott to avoid violating a state law which stipulates "Senators — even former ones — cannot be appointed to another position that requires Senate confirmation during their term".
 The same day, he announced he would run for a full term in 2026 with Abbott and Hegar's endorsement.
+His opponents in the Republican Primary are Railroad Commissioner Christi Craddick and former State Senator Don Huffines.

+In December 2025, Hancock filed a request for opinion with the Texas Attorney General's Office asking if his office could exclude schools linked to a “foreign terrorist organization” or a “foreign adversary” from the state's school voucher program.
+The move was seen as targeting schools with alleged affiliations with Muslim advocacy group Council on American–Islamic Relations, which Abbott had designated a terrorist organization in November 2025, or the Chinese Communist Party.
+Attorney general Ken Paxton issued a legal opinion confirming the Comptroller's power to exclude schools from the voucher program on this basis in January 2026.